-Figure 16: Overcurrent and motor jam protection
+Figure 16: Overcurrent and undercurrent protection

-Five overcurrent stages in total are offered for overcurrent and short-circuit protection.
-Three of them (DPHxPDOC) include directional functionality, while two others (PHxPTOC) are only for non-directional overcurrent protection.
+Eight overcurrent stages in total are offered for overcurrent and short circuit protection.
+Three of them (DPHxPDOC) include directional functionality, while the others (PHxPTOC) are only for non-directional overcurrent protection.
+The instantaneous stage PHIPTOC1 can be blocked by energizing the binary input (X115:5-6).
+The inrush detection block's (INRPHAR1) output BLK2H enables either blocking the function or multiplying the active settings for any of the described protection function blocks.